 I am convinced it needs to be done and can be done with the support of the people of Tulsa: Kansas City did it, and though we are not affiliated in any way with this group, they have set an example about what should and can be done for homeless vets.

-The VA does a great job with medical support, and there are resources here to help vets reintegrate to civilian life, but that is very tough to do living under a bridge or in a tent village.
+The VA does a great job with medical support, and there are resources here to help vets reintegrate into civilian life, but these resources are very tough to access living under a bridge or in a tent village.

-Several months ago I drove up Kansas City to tour the tiny home community up there, to see what we can learn to do something similar in Tulsa.
+Several months ago I drove up Kansas City to tour the tiny home community up there, to see what we can learn in my attempt to do something similar in Tulsa.

 Veterans Community Project Update